open-mmlab/mmdetection/docs/getting_started.md

 ### Visualize the output results

-If you need a lightweight GUI for visualizing the detection results, you can refer [this project](https://github.com/Chien-Hung/DetVisGUI/tree/mmdetection).
+If you need a lightweight GUI for visualizing the detection results, you can refer [DetVisGUI project](https://github.com/Chien-Hung/DetVisGUI/tree/mmdetection).

 ## Tutorials